LP2X0X/PROGRAMMING/C++/6 - Scope, Duration, and Linkage/Terms/Qualified and unqualified names.md

-- A **qualified name** is a name that includes an associated scope.
-Most often, names are qualified with a namespace using the scope resolution operator (::).
 - An **unqualified name** is a name that does not include a scoping qualifier.
 For example, `cout` and `x` are unqualified names, as they do not include an associated scope.